-Practice(s): 6.1, 6.2 Domain: Algorithms & Programming

-Standard: Program Development

-3.AP.PD.03 Using grade appropriate content and complexity, test and debug (i.e., algorithm to ensure it runs as intended.

-4.AP.PD.03 Using grade appropriate content and complexity, test and debug (i.e., identify and fix errors) a program or identify and fix errors) a program or algorithm to ensure it runs as intended.

-5.AP.PD.03 Using grade appropriate content and complexity, test and debug (i.e., identify and fix errors) a program or algorithm to ensure it runs as intended.

-Clarification Statement: As students develop programs, they should continuously test those programs (to see that they do what was expected) and fix (debug) any errors.
-Students should also be able to successfully debug simple errors in programs created by others.
+Domain: Algorithms & Programming Practice(s): 6.1, 6.2 By end of Grade 5 Standard: Program Development 3.AP.PD.03 Using grade appropriate content and complexity, test and debug (i.e., identify and fix errors) a program or algorithm to ensure it runs as intended.
+4.AP.PD.03 Using grade content and complexity, (i.e., identify and fix error algorithm to ensure it ru test and debug ors) a program or 5.AP.PD.03 Using grade appropriate content and complexity, test and debug (i.e., identify and fix errors) a program or algorithm to ensure it runs as intended. it: As students develop programs, they should e able to successfully debug simple errors in p grams (to see that the ey do what was expected) and fix (debug) any errors.